evernation/phasmohelper_german/README.md

 # ![](favicon.ico) PhasmoHelper - Jobus Fork
-A web app for helping track ghost evidence in the game Phasmophobia.
+A web app to help find ghosts in the game Phasmophobia.

-This is a fork of [Phasmohelper](https://github.com/zuffdaddy/phasmohelper) with my personal changes that are experimental or not suitable for pull requests.
+This is a heavily modified fork of the now-dead [phasmohelper](https://github.com/zuffdaddy/phasmohelper).

 Changes from the original:
 - Greatly minimalized; does away with flavor and introductory text.
 Focus on the game details that can't be found in-game.